ireneorichie/docs/docs/install/Knative-with-OpenShift.md

 ```

 ## Installing Istio

+> Note: [Gloo](https://gloo.solo.io/) is available as an alternative to Istio.
+> Gloo is not currently compatible with the Knative Eventing component.
+> [Click here](Knative-with-Gloo.md) to install Knative with Gloo.

 Knative depends on Istio.
 First, run the following to grant the necessary
 privileges to the service accounts istio will use: